 Welcome to the Illinois Department of Human Services (DHS) Firearm Owner's Identification (FOID) Mental Health Reporting System.
 The FOID Mental Health Reporting System was authorized by the FOID Act (430 ILCS 65)

-Reporting is accomplished via the web based system, called FOID Reporting System, developed and maintained by the Department of Human Services (DHS).
+The FOID Mental Health Reporting System website provides clinicians and facilities with 24-hour and immediate access to report an individual that is receiving mental health treatment or is determined to be a "clear and present danger".
 DHS is responsible for comparing the data reported against the State Police FOID files to identify possible matches.
 The ISP is then responsible for investigating and processing the application for the FOID card.

-If you have questions email us at DHS.FOID@Illinois.Gov
+If you have any questions or concerns, you may contact us at DHS.FOID@illinois.gov

 To register or report a patient, please follow the link: https://foid.dhs.illinois.gov/foidpublic/foid/